-Going forward, we see six global trends that will shape future winning omnichannel supply chains:
+Going forward, we see the following key global trends shaping future winning omnichannel supply chains

 1. Blurring of Value Chains: The traditional value chain is starting to blur under omnichannel as companies attempt to get closer to consumers.
 Retailers are taking on traditional manufacturer roles such as product design and development and product sourcing.
 Manufacturers on the other hand are shifting downstream and taking on retailer roles such as managing the shopping experience (either in stores or on the web), offering merchant-tainment and product informational services and even brokering actual order fulfillment.
 As value chains continue to blur, managing channel conflict and collaboration becomes table stakes.
 Manufacturers and retailers must also make the right strategic bet in terms of new supply chain capabilities and enabling technologies they want to build in-house vs. buy as they pursue vertical value chain integration

 2. The Rise of Marketplace: While the concept of marketplace has been around for decades such as “classified ads” in the Sunday Paper, it is only until recently that their digital counterpart have become a critical retailing channel.
 Amazon marketplace saw 25% CAGR while eBay and FlipKart are becoming endless aisle option for consumers in emerging markets.
 Going forward every omnichannel retailer must have a coherent marketplace strategy and corresponding supply chain capabilities – in particular where and when to hold inventory vs. cross-dock orders vs. shipping vendor direct to balance assortment, lead time service and cost